Setup and Integration Guide

 QDRANT_URL=http://localhost:6333 # QDrant instance URL

-OPENAI_API_KEY=sk-your-openai-api-key # OpenAI API key for embeddings
+LLM_API_KEY=sk-your-openai-api-key # LLM API key for embeddings

 # Optional Configuration